This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

-Search engines, social media, and personal assistants -- including for example Google, Bing, Facebook, Twitter, LinkedIn, Siri, Cortana, Alexa, and Google Assistant -- have been complete game-changers for empowering your customers.
-And because of this, the relationship that your prospects and customers used to have with your sales team just is never going to be the same again.
+Search engines, social media, and personal assistants -- including, for example, Google, Bing, Facebook, Twitter, LinkedIn, Siri, Cortana, Alexa, and Google Assistant -- have been complete game-changers for empowering your customers.
+And because of this, the relationship that your prospects and customers used to have with your sales team will never be the same again.

 Five or ten years ago, your prospects and customers were willing to speak with someone from your sales team when they were 10% or 20% of the way through the decision-making process, very early on in their decision-making process.

-Now, because people spend so much time researching their challenges, struggles, solutions, and goals on search engines and social media, that figure has completely changed.
+Now, that figure has completely changed because people spend so much time researching their challenges, struggles, solutions, and goals on search engines and social media.

-In many scenarios and many business models, as much as 70% of their decision making is over before prospects and customers are finally open to having a conversation with somebody from your sales team.
+In many scenarios and business models, as much as 70%+ of their decision-making is over before prospects and customers are finally open to talking with somebody from your sales team.

-But there’s also certain kind of buyer persona that’s really sales averse: if they could get away with completely bypassing your sales team and get 100% of the way through the decision-making process, that would be their strong preference.
+But there’s also a certain kind of buyer persona that’s really sales averse: if they could bypass your sales team completely and get 100% of the way through the decision-making process, that would be their strong preference.

 The Future of Sales and Aligning With How Buyers Want to Buy

-A lot of sales professionals that are marginal, that are basically just glorified explainers and order takers, are going to have to up their game or find another way to make a living.
+A lot of sales professionals that are marginal, basically just glorified explainers and order takers, will have to up their game or find another way to make a living.
 Why?
 Technology is making some sales professionals largely obsolete.

 They're becoming disrupted fast.
 When you think about the legacy sales process, the traditional outbound, interruption-focused sales process, it’s very much centered around the way that your salespeople want to sell; how they wanted to operate instead of how your buyers want to buy.